HanJos93/Summative-Assignment-2---Phishing-Quiz/README.md

 questions = load_questions()
 ```
-All of the remaining code sits within a super class ,PhishingQuiz, this allows me to access methods in the super class in all sub classes and definitions.
+All of the remaining code sits within a super class, PhishingQuiz, this allows me to access methods in the super class in all sub classes and definitions.
 The class contains the questions variable, allowing it to be called wherever needed.
 ```python
 class PhishingQuiz(tk.Tk):